datarobot-forks/dynamo/deploy/metrics/README.md

    - etcd Server: `http://localhost:2379/metrics`
    - DCGM Exporter: `http://localhost:9401/metrics`

-4. Optionally, if you want to experiment further, look through components/metrics/README.md for more details on launching a metrics server (subscribes to nats), mock_worker (publishes to nats), and real workers.
+4. Optionally, if you want to experiment further, look through [components/metrics/README.md](../../components/metrics/README.md) for more details on launching a metrics server (subscribes to nats), mock_worker (publishes to nats), and real workers.

-   - Start the [components/metrics](../../components/metrics/README.md) application to begin monitoring for metric events from dynamo workers and aggregating them on a Prometheus metrics endpoint: `http://localhost:9091/metrics`.
-   - Uncomment the appropriate lines in prometheus.yml to poll port 9091.
-   - Start worker(s) that publishes KV Cache metrics: [examples/rust/service_metrics/bin/server](../../lib/runtime/examples/service_metrics/README.md)` can populate dummy KV Cache metrics.

 ## Configuration